Last updated: May 6, 2026

 - Who can use it: Adults who want enrichment, discussion, and social learning rather than a diploma.

-- What to gather or know first: These are good for learning for fun, but they are not the best fit if you need truly free classes or a recognized credential.
+- What to gather first: These are good for learning for fun, but they are not the best fit if you need a free class or a recognized credential.

-- What it is: UGA Cooperative Extension county offices offer research-based workshops and classes on subjects like gardening, nutrition, family finance, and healthy living.
+- What it is: UGA county offices offer research-based workshops and classes on subjects like gardening, nutrition, family finance, food safety, and healthy living.

 - Who can use it: Anyone, including older adults in rural counties.

-- How to apply or sign up: Use the county office finder or the UGA Extension registration portal.
+- How to apply or sign up: Use the county office finder or check the UGA Extension calendar.

-- What to gather or know first: Always check whether the event is free, whether it is local or online, and whether you need to register ahead.
+- What to gather first: Always ask whether the event is free, whether it is local or online, and whether you need to register ahead.

 Community college tuition waivers, reduced tuition, audits, or senior discounts